-- 1. Monitor the Fund's asset allocation: - 2.
-Determine whether or not any asset category is out of balance with its target asset allocation in excess of the specified tolerance range;

-- 3. Determine whether or not any Manager within each asset category is out of balance with its target allocation in excess of the specified tolerance range; - 4.
-And, if this is determined, either - (a) instruct the relevant Managers to redirect cash income (interest coupon and dividends) in concert with an evaluation of pending commitments and other cash flows (employer and employee contributions), in order to bring the allocation(s) back to the adopted strategic target; and/or - (b) instruct the relevant Managers to liquidate or acquire the appropriate dollar value of securities to reach the target and reallocate the cash thus generated or required to the other category(s) or Manager(s), as necessary.
+- 1. Monitor the Fund's managed accounts, manager structure and asset allocation; - 2.
+Determine whether or not any account or asset category is out of balance with its target asset allocation in excess of the specified tolerance range; - 3.
+Determine whether or not any Manager within each asset category is out of balance with its target allocation in excess of the specified tolerance range; - 4.
+And, if this is determined, either - (a)a. instruct the relevant Managers to redirect cash income (interest coupon and dividends) in concert with an evaluation of pending commitments and other cash flows (employer and employee contributions), in order to bring the allocation(s) back to the adopted strategic target; and/or - (b)b. instruct the relevant Managers to liquidate or acquire the appropriate dollar value of securities to reach the target and reallocate the cash thus generated or required to the other category(s) or Manager(s), as necessary. - 5.
 Staff shall report to the Board on a regular basis the status of the Fund with respect to how categories are tracking relative to their allowable ranges, as well as any actions taken to rebalance the portfolio.